Life coaching has changed my life forever.

 The Model is based on the following…

-- You cannot control the world.
+- You can’t control the world (including people!)

-- You attract what you think about.
+- You will always attract what you think about.

 The CTFAR Model is a life changer.
 Truly, it has changed my life forever and improved the way I experience the world.